expo/expo/docs/pages/build-reference/variables.md

 These secrets are encrypted at rest and in transit, and are only decrypted in a secure environment by EAS servers.

 You can create up to 100 account-wide secrets for each Expo account and 100 app-specific secrets for each app (you probably won't need that many).
-Account-wide, or "global" secrets will be exposed to every build environment across all of your apps.
-App-specific secrets only apply to the app they're defined for, and will override any global secrets with the same name.
+Account-wide secrets will be exposed to every build environment across all of your apps.
+App-specific secrets only apply to the app they're defined for, and will override any account-wide secrets with the same name.

 You can manage secrets through the Expo website and EAS CLI.